Compare stem cell

 The way your baby’s cord blood is processed is crucial, as this is how cord blood banks prepare the sample for storage and ultimately, for use.
 Stem cell processing can affect the number of cells that are available, the types of stem cells that are available, the size of the sample and the number of times that it can be used.
 Any one of these factors could determine how effective that sample could be in treatment.
 Once a sample has been processed, it can’t be reversed, so it is vital that the best method is used.

-Can I use my baby’s sample more than once?
+Could I use my baby’s sample more than once?

-Once a cord blood unit has been thawed, it is unlikely that it could be frozen again and still remain viable.
+Once a cord blood unit has been thawed, it is unlikely that it could be frozen again and still remain sufficiently viable.
 As a result, each frozen portion of cord blood can be regarded as single use.
 Most cord blood banks store cord blood in a single unit, or in a single unit and a small reference vial, meaning the sample can only be used for one treatment, no matter how many stem cells it contains.

 Will my baby have the maximum number of stem cells processed possible?